 OK, so let’s cut to the chase, you’ll need some rice paper wrappers…if you’re lucky your local supermarket will stock them, right in the same place you find other Asian foods like soy sauce and ramen noodles.
 These round wrappers come in dried, flat circular disks, and they’re the same ones you’d use to make fried spring rolls.
 You can always buy them on Amazon, here, and because they last forever, I’d recommend stocking up on several packages so you’ll have them on hand.
 Once you start making summer rolls you’ll never want to be without them.
 Click on the photo below for all the info.

 You’ll soften the dried wraps by dunking them in a pan of water for about 15 seconds, just until they become pliable…then pile on your fillings and roll away…

-The translucent wrappers look delicate, but are surprisingly elastic and sturdy, so you don’t have to have any special skills to make these rainbow summer rolls, have a look~
+The translucent wrappers look delicate, but are surprisingly elastic and sturdy, so you don’t have to have any special skills to make these rainbow summer rolls.

 - 10 9-inch rice paper spring roll wrappers